sbrisard/moisan2011/README.md

 ![The initial image](./images/hut-648x364.png)

 This image is *not* periodic, owing to discontinuities at the boundaries.
-This is best illustrating by swapping the quadrants of the image.
+This is best illustrated by swapping the quadrants of the image.

 ```python
 np.fft.fftshift(u)